Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Install
 -------

-You can install flash using `pip/conda <https://pypi.org/project/lightning-flash/0.1.0rc2/>`_:
+You can install flash using `pip install lightning-flash -U -pre`_:

 .. code-block:: bash